How much does a funeral cost in Australia?

 Traditional burial

 A burial generates charges from two separate organisations: the funeral director (service, coffin, transport) and the cemetery (plot, interment, maintenance).
 The cemetery fees are what push burials into a far higher price bracket.
-Metropolitan Melbourne plots run to around $13,028.
+A standard adult lawn grave in metropolitan Melbourne runs from about $8,980 at Altona Memorial Park to $14,645 at Northern Memorial Park, on the Greater Metropolitan Cemeteries Trust Products and Prices schedule for 2026-27, effective 1 July 2026.
+Premium and heritage locations go far higher.
 At the top of the market, premium heritage estate plots at Castlebrook (Sydney) have been advertised at up to $154,800.

 Burial costs explained: why traditional funerals cost more